Self-interaction and transport of solvated electrons in molten salts: Introduction

-In practical calculations, electronic localization---and, consequently, electronic diffusion---is determined by how self-interaction is accounted for in the employed theoretical framework.
-It is well known that standard Density Functional Theory (DFT) is affected by self-interaction errors due to the interaction of each electron with the total one-body electron density, including its own density.\cite{zhang1998challenge} The spurious contribution is partially removed by the approximate eXchange and Correlation (XC) functional, but errors are still large, especially for local and semi-local XC functionals.\cite{zhang1998challenge, bao2018self} The excess electrons in metal-metal halide solutions are effectively few-electron systems and, as such, are particularly affected by spurious self-interactions.\cite{bao2018self} Since fluids are structurally disordered materials, electronic localization is easier than in crystalline systems, so even calculations employing semi-local XC functional result in rather localized electronic states whose dynamics has been studied from Ab Initio Molecular Dynamics (AIMD) simulations based on standard DFT.\cite{selloni1987electron, selloni1987localization, fois1988bipolarons, selloni1989simulation, fois1989approach, pegolo2020oxidation} Nonetheless, the inclusion of a fraction of EXact eXchange (EXX) naturally leads to a stronger degree of electronic localization, since EXX partially removes the effect of self-interaction, and helps describing, e.g., polarons in solids\cite{sio2019ab} and the localization in cavities of excess electrons in fluids.\cite{lan2021simulating}
+In practical calculations, electronic localization---and, vice versa, electronic diffusion---is determined by how self-interaction is accounted for in the employed theoretical framework.
+It is well known that standard Density Functional Theory (DFT) is affected by self-interaction errors due to the interaction of each electron with the total one-body electron density, including its own density.\cite{zhang1998challenge} The spurious contribution is partially removed by the approximate eXchange and Correlation (XC) functional, but errors are still large, especially for local and semi-local XC functionals.\cite{zhang1998challenge, bao2018self} The excess electrons in metal-metal halide solutions are effectively few-electron systems and, as such, are particularly affected by spurious self-interactions.\cite{bao2018self} Since fluids are structurally disordered materials, the localization of a small number of electrons is often facilitated with respect to crystalline systems, so even calculations employing semi-local XC functional result in rather localized electronic states whose dynamics has been studied from Ab Initio Molecular Dynamics (AIMD) simulations based on standard DFT.\cite{selloni1987electron, selloni1987localization, fois1988bipolarons, selloni1989simulation, fois1989approach, pegolo2020oxidation} Nonetheless, the inclusion of a fraction of EXact (Fock) eXchange (EXX) naturally leads to a stronger degree of electronic localization, since EXX partially removes the effect of self-interaction, and helps describing, e.g., polarons in solids\cite{sio2019ab} and the localization in cavities of excess electrons in fluids.\cite{lan2021simulating}